 4. Evaluation Plan

-Hull 2017 have established a partnership with the University of Hull (as our academic research partner) to lead the development and management of a comprehensive Monitoring and Evaluation (M&E) programme.
+Hull 2017 have established a partnership with the University of Hull (as their academic research partner) to lead the development and management of a comprehensive Monitoring and Evaluation (M&E) programme.
 This will be managed by Professor Franco Bianchini, who joined the University to lead the newly-created Institute for Research on Culture and the Creative Industries.

-Hull 2017 have set up an Evaluation Steering Group (including representatives from key funding partners) in order to define key impact areas and develop a logic model and a realistic monitoring and evaluation framework that can be adopted across all of our delivery partners and in some cases our funders.
-The framework has been informed by the requirements of our existing funders such as ACE, the Spirit of 2012, and HCC, and is consistently evolving.

 By placing the work with the University, the M&E programme is able to continue after the Culture Company closes in 2018.
 The University of Hull is committed to continuing the M&E work beyond 2017.